SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 <img src="{{ site.baseurl }}/images/2021-03-17-azox-vaccine-thrombo-pei.jpg" width="400" height="320" alt="Paul-Ehrlich-Institut: AZ/OX vaccine resumed with favorable risk/benefit" title="Paul-Ehrlich-Institut: AZ/OX vaccine resumed with favorable risk/benefit" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Various news sources are today reporting that the European authorities have begun using the AZ/OX vaccine again.

 To get the most skeptical report, we went to the Paul-Ehrlich-Institut, the German institue for vaccines and biomedicines that first blew the whistle on the unusual number of CSVTs.
-In today's press release <sup id="fn17a">[[17]](#fn17)</sup>, they quoted the PRAC (Pharmacovigilance Risk Assessment Committee) assessment of the EMA (European Medicines Agency) as seeing a positive risk/benefit trade-off and the addition of a warning of "very rare cases" of CSVT on the label:
+In today's press release <sup id="fn17a">[[17]](#fn17)</sup>, they quoted the PRAC (Pharmacovigilance Risk Assessment Committee) assessment of the EMA (European Medicines Agency) as seeing a positive risk/benefit trade-off and the addition of a warning of "very rare cases" of CSVT on the label (emphasis added):

 > The safety assessment by the Pharmacovigilance Risk Assessment Committee (PRAC) at the
 > European Medicines Agency (EMA) confirms the positive benefit-risk ratio of COVID-19
 > Vaccine AstraZeneca.
 As a risk-mitigation warning, the SmPC includes the fact that in
 > very rare cases, specific thromboses are found in the period up to 16 days after
-> vaccination.
-Based on the positive safety assessment by the EMA, Germany will resume
+> vaccination. __Based on the positive safety assessment by the EMA, Germany will resume
-> vaccination with the COVID-19 Vaccine AstraZeneca starting 19 March 2021.
-Those willing
+> vaccination with the COVID-19 Vaccine AstraZeneca starting 19 March 2021.__ Those willing
 > to be vaccinated will be informed about the above cases during vaccination
 > education.
 Medical doctors can find information on the website of the
 > Paul-Ehrlich-Institut.